Applied-Scientific-Research/onbody/README.md

 * Use C++20 concepts to restrict typenames to std::floating_point and std::integral
 * Maybe also use std::span to pass non-owning array subsections to tree-builder routines?
 * Finally, consider C++26 std::simd instead of Vc, when it gets more widely supported
+* Profile with a line-level sampler - where are the true bottlenecks?

 ## Credits